contentacms/contenta_jsonapi/docs/demos-consumers-implementation-guidelines.md

 - 'About Umami Theme' links to a page providing information about the demo theme itself

-## known limitations of current public API
+## Known limitations of current public API

 ### API